jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/privacy/index.md

 keywords: Fluid Attacks, Privacy, Policy, Information, Website, Right.
 ---

-#### *This document was last updated on January 18, 2022*
+#### *This document was last updated on September 2, 2022*

-This privacy policy ("Policy") describes how `Fluid Attacks` ("Fluid Attacks", "we", "us" or "our") collects, protects and uses the personally identifiable information ("Personal Information") you ("User", "you" or "your") may provide on the fluidattacks.com website and any of its products or services (collectively, "Website" or "Services").
+This privacy policy ("Policy") describes how `Fluid Attacks` ("Fluid Attacks", "we", "us" or "our") collects, protects and uses the personally identifiable information ("Personal Information") you ("User", "you" or "your") may provide on the [fluidattacks.com](../) website, associated sites linked to [fluidattacks.com](../) by `Fluid Attacks`, and any of its products or services
+(collectively, "Website" or "Services").

 It also describes the choices available to you regarding our use of your Personal Information and how you can access and update this information.